 - 6.1 Do nothing.
 This is not considered appropriate.
 The properties would remain a waste of potentially good housing and increasingly blight their respective neighbourhoods. - 6.2 Enforced sale.
-There are currently no relevant financial charges registered against the properties that facilitate this option. - 6.3 Empty Dwelling Management Orders.
-These involve the return of the properties to the original owner.
+There are currently no relevant financial charges registered against the properties that facilitate this option.
+Any debts owed in relation to these properties are still a personal debt and are not registered as a charge. - 6.3 Empty Dwelling Management Orders.
+These involve the return of the properties to the original owner in the longer term.
 As the owners have failed to bring these empty homes into beneficial use a permanent change of ownership is considered to be most beneficial to the public interest. - 6.4 Other enforcement powers.
 The local authority has powers to deal with structural danger, nuisance or other environmental problems.
-These alone are piecemeal and reactive in nature and do not provide a long-term strategic solution.
+These alone are piecemeal and reactive in nature and do not provide a long-term strategic solution for these long term empty homes.